-Understanding the concept of soil health requires some clarification: while the previously used attributes of soil fertility and soil quality refer to the local/regional level and focus on productivity, nutrients, and water cycles (Bünemann et al., 2018), soil health is told to encompass a larger range of ES.
+Understanding the concept of soil health requires some clarification: while the previously used attributes of soil fertility and soil quality refer to the local/ regional level and focus on productivity, nutrients, and water cycles (Bünemann et al., 2018), soil health is told to encompass a larger range of ES.
 Lehman et al. (2022) include in the description of soil health "public" ES such as climate mitigation and control, access to recreational and spiritual places to improve human wellbeing and provision of habitat for above and below ground biodiversity.
-Janzen et al. (2021) refer to soil health as a metaphor for an organism in good conditions and suggest considering soil as a (complex) organism, defining its healthy conditions as "[...] the vitality of a soil in sustaining the socio-ecological functions of its enfolding land" (Janzen et al., 2021, p.2).
+Janzen et al. (2021) refer to soil health as a metaphor for an organism in good conditions and suggest considering soil as a (complex) organism, defining its healthy conditions as "[...] the vitality of a soil in sustaining the socio-ecological functions of its enfolding land" (Janzen et al., 2021, p.
+2).

-According to the authors, the concept of soil health helps to engage a broader range of stakeholders not just farmers and landowners, but also local and national authorities.
-It underscores the fact that sustainable soil governance extends beyond the field level, making it a significant policy concern (Juerges and Hansjürgens, 2018).
+Therefore, according to the authors, soil health allows to relate the issue to a broader public of stakeholders - not only farmers and landowners, but also local and national authorities - underlying how far sustainable soil governance goes beyond the field level thus constitutes a policy concern (Juerges and Hansjürgens, 2018).